 Getting out of debt was one of the most challenging, rewarding, exhausting, and exhilarating processes we have done.

 We had a goal and we worked really, really hard to get to it.
+We needed to know how to pay off debt fast.

 I spoke about it briefly in this post, and how it enabled me to stay home with our new baby.